jagerine/rwautomator/README.md

-# infra-scoautomata
+# Infrastructure RealWorld / SCO Automator

-Script for automating actions in SCO/RW as a telnet user
+Script for automating actions in Realworld as a telnet user.

+Uses python with pexpect to perform keystrokes in SCO session.
+Single page html UI.

+For testing:

 Enter company number: 00
-Enter customer number: 005168765360
-Enter order number: 408516
+Enter order number: 507907